-Fear Factor: Haunted Houses in Connecticut Last Updated 9/17
+Fear Factor: The Haunted in Connecticut Last Updated: September 2021

 Halloween has become a month-long celebration in Connecticut, especially among older kids who want to scare themselves half to death.
-To help them do just that, a creepy world of haunted houses, scary hayrides and cemetery tours have popped up to ratchet up the fear factor.
+To help them do just that, a creepy world of haunted houses and scary cemetery tours have popped up to ratchet up the fear factor.
 Be warned that most of these attractions are not for young children.
+While these attractions are working hard to enhance safety, we recommend reading this year's suggested Halloween safety guidelines before deciding to venture out.
 Get ready to get your scare on with these frightfully good Connecticut haunts!

 Trail of Terror, Wallingford